momentohq/client-sdk-php/README-PSR16.md

 ### Implementation Notes

 - Please note that this library is under active development and may be subject to backward-incompatible changes.
-In addition, the `clear()` function defined in the PSR-16 specification is currently unimplemented in this client library (but is coming soon, so stay tuned!).
+- The `clear()` function defined in the PSR-16 specification is currently unimplemented in this client library and throws a `Momento\Cache\Errors\NotImplementedException` if called.
+It is coming soon, though, so stay tuned!
-- The `getMultiple()`, `setMultiple()`, and `deleteMultiple()` functionality is currently implemented client-side and may exhibit slower performance that expected.
-These methods will be replaced with calls to server-side implementations when they are available.
+- The `getMultiple()`, `setMultiple()`, and `deleteMultiple()` functionality is currently implemented client-side and may exhibit slower performance than expected.
+These methods will be replaced with calls to server-side implementations in the near future.